parhamvs/parhamvs.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Data Scientist at <a href='https://lightmetalsmcgill.wixsite.com/lightmetalsresearch'> McGill's Light Metals Lab </a>.
+subtitle: Biomedical Innovation Specialist at <a href='https://resonetics.com'> Resonetics </a>.
 profile:
   align: right
   image: prof_pic.jpg